 That’s it!
 And that means that these beauties are:

 What???
 That’s something for practically everyone!
 Unless you’re allergic to almonds, in which case, I’m sorry, these are not for you.

 How do you make Chocolate Energy Bites?

 Ok, get a pen and write this down:

 - Blitz said stuff together.

 - Roll stuff into balls.

 Ok, it’s perhaps a little more nuanced than that, but that truly is the basic formula.
 If my two-year-old can do it, you can do it!
 Though it should be noted that his ball-rolling skillz are not up to food blogger standard, hygiene standards, or really anyone’s standards.
 His work is therefore not featured in this post.
 Sorry!

 - Do I need a food processor to make this energy bites recipe?
 Yes, I’m afraid that you do.
 You gotta grind those almonds up pretty fine and the blades make quick work of the dates.
 I don’t think making them without a food processor is possible, but I’m very happy for anyone to prove me wrong.

-- I have a bag of ground almonds / almond flour in my cupboard.
-I can I use that in place of the whole almonds?
+- Can I use almond flour in place of whole almonds?
 Yes!
 If we know that half a cup of whole almonds weighs roughly 75 grams, we can substitute 75 grams of ground almonds in this recipe.
 Yes, you’ll need to weigh it out.

 - I’m allergic to almonds, could I use something else?
 If there’s another kind of nut that does work for you, you could substitute an equal amount.